ralsina/faaso/docs/funkos.md

 container instances, and they are all segregated into a network called faaso-net.

+The proxy is the only container exposed to the host network, everything else needs to be accessed through it.

 The faaso-proxy container will automatically proxy all requests so if you access the URL `http://faaso-proxy:8888/funko/hello/foo` that will be proxied to `/foo` in the `hello` funko.